oracle-livelabs/oci/apps-cloud-adventure-cio/05-analytics/analytics.md

     ![Auto insights view](images/image006a.png)

-7. Placeholder for recommended changes in step 6

-8. The Auto Insights function has crawled the data set and brought expense-related information critical to our analysis.
+7. The Auto Insights function has crawled the data set and brought expense-related information critical to our analysis.
 Let’s use the Top 10 Expenses by expense categories.

     > (1) Locate the “Top 10 Expense Categories by Expenses” insight and click the Add Icon  ![Add Icon ](images/icon006.png)  shown in the image.
 This will add the Insight to the Canvas.  <br>